pierd/pierd.github.io/_posts/2019-07-12-nathan-jurgenson-the-social-photo.md

 ---
-title: Nathan Jurgenson "The Social Photo: On Photography and Social Media"
+title: "Nathan Jurgenson \"The Social Photo: On Photography and Social Media\""
 layout: post
 categories: books
 ---